 If the custom Kerberos keytab retrieval script is in use for Kerberos integration, it is important to have those keytabs ready and ingested before proceeding.
-Refer to Using a Custom Kerberos Keytab Retrieval Script on page 65 for details.
+Refer to Using a Custom Kerberos Keytab Retrieval Script on page 66 for details.

-8. Synchronize the Key Trustee KMS private key.
+- 8. If you do not have a ZooKeeper service in your cluster, add one using the instructions in Adding a Service. - 9.
+Synchronize the Key Trustee KMS private key.
 In this use case you log into the original working KMS instance host, which is ktkms01.example.com, and synchronize the keys from your existing KMS host ktkms01.example.com to the new host to which you are migrating, ktkms03.example.com.
 Copy the private key over the network by running the following command as a privileged (root) user on the original Key Trustee KMS host: